PixelStoriesEngine/pixel-stories-docs/src/content/docs/overview.md

 ## What is PS Maker?

 PS Maker is a no-code game maker designed for building 2D top-down story-driven games.
-If you are new to game development, it gives you approachable tools like the **map editor**, **event system**, and **dialog editor** to to tell immersive stories without needing to code.
+If you are new to game development, it gives you approachable tools like the **map editor**, **event system**, and **dialogue editor** to to tell immersive stories without needing to code.

 If you are coming from another engine, you will find that PS Maker focuses specifically on storytelling features, so you can spend less time configuring and more time creating.